 GUESTHOUSE MAISON AMBRE or similar, B / B

 Your journey starts in the West.
 Here you have the opportunity to drive over the Naukluft Park.
 There are two routes: We recommend the Gamsberg or Spreetshogte Pass.
 Both passes give time and again the view of the fantastic landscape of the Khomas Highlands and the Namib Desert and are easy to navigate.
 The Namib is the oldest desert in the world.
 At first glance, you do not want to believe that anything or even anyone can exist in this landscape.
 Hence the naming: Namib means “empty place” or “place where nothing is”.
 Sandstorms and daily temperature fluctuations of 70 degrees Celsius do not invite life to linger.
 Nevertheless, some animals and plants managed to settle here and to constrict their living space in the adverse, but nevertheless very constant conditions.
 It is not surprising that there are specialized life forms that are unique in the world, such as the Welwitschia mirabilis.
 They cross the Namib Desert with their different faces.
 From the dune landscape it goes over into a stone desert up to the gypsum desert.
 In the distance, mountains appear out of nowhere and disappear again.
 Nevertheless, you can meet animals.
 Giraffes, zebras, oryx antelopes and ostriches, jackals and chameleons are also not uncommon.
 You reach the coastal town of SwakopmundDuring the German colonial era, the city was of great importance as a harbor, although the coastal waters are actually too shallow, a sheltered bay is missing and the surf is too strong.
 Lüderitz, however, was to be removed and had no fresh water, and the seaport Walvis Bay was then in British possession The cityscape of the approximately 30,000 inhabitants count place is still characterized by numerous colonial buildings.
 Another landmark of Swakopmund is the old lighthouse.
 It is 21 meters high and was put into operation in 1910.
 The local history museum just next to it was not built until the early fifties.
 From the “Jetty”, the old landing stage and also landmark of the city, only a part could be preserved and restored.
 Swakopmund is now a popular seaside resort with many tourist attractions.
 The climate is more pleasant than in Namibia, especially in summer.
 In the morning, the place on the edge of the desert is often covered in fog, which keeps the temperatures lower.
 Swakopmund’s surrounding area also has much to offer.
 Particularly attractive are rides along the beautiful dunes along the coast, both to the 30 kilometers south Walvis Bay with its picturesque lagoon and in the National West Coast Recreation Area in the north.
-The guesthouse Orange House is located near the beach in a very quiet residential area.

-Here we recommend a desert tour:
+Here we offer a desert tour:

 The half day tour starts at 8h00 in Swakopmund and ends at around 13h00.
 This desert tour explores the desert belt between Swakopmund and Walvis Bay.
 They also stop frequently to search for footprints on the dunes (known as “reading the Bushman newspaper”) to determine which animals have changed at that spot the night before and possibly capture one to view it up close can.
 It is up to the “guide” to be yours